rsek/dataforged/moves/moves.md

 On a **strong hit**, you reach your destination or complete your survey.
 Mark a reward on your discoveries legacy track per expedition’s rank: troublesome=1 tick; dangerous=2 ticks; formidable=1 box; extreme=2 boxes; epic=3 boxes.
 Any allies who shared this expedition also mark the reward.

-On a **weak hit**, as above, but you face an unforeseen complication.
-Make the legacy reward one rank lower, and envision what you encounter at the end of your expedition.
+On a **weak hit**, as above, but you face an unforeseen complication at the end of your expedition.
+Make the legacy reward one rank lower, and envision what you encounter.

-On a **miss**, Choose one.
+On a **miss**, your destination is lost to you, or you come to understand the true nature or cost of the expedition.
+Envision what happens and choose one.

-  * Abandon the expedition: Envision how this failure sets you back and [Pay the Price](#Pay-the-Price).
+  * Abandon the expedition: Envision the cost of this setback and [Pay the Price](#Pay-the-Price).
-  * Find your path: Roll both challenge dice, take the lowest value, and clear that number of progress boxes.
+  * Return to the expedition: Roll both challenge dice, take the lowest value, and clear that number of progress boxes.
 Then, raise the expedition’s rank by one (if not already epic).

 ### Set a Course

-**When you follow a known route through perilous space or across hazardous terrain**, roll +supply.
+**When you follow a known route through perilous space, across hazardous terrain, or within a mysterious site**, roll +supply.

 On a **strong hit**, you reach your destination and the situation there favors you.
 Take +1 momentum.